va259/graphql-service-assignment/README.md

 # Musicify microservices

 This application caontains multiple services that are used to serve for Musicify App.
-The follwing microservices exists:
+The follwing microservices exist:

 - Albums
 - Bands